 Museum Waterland, Purmerend – Augustus 2017

-The photograph is a photograph of an action by me about a personal mythology: when in Provence seeïng the Sorgue river I suddenly remembered a naiade, my muse, goïng under water at the sight of me.
+In the texts is a photograph which shows an action by me about a personal mythology: when I overlooking the Sorgue river in Provence I suddenly remembered the vision of a najade, my muse, fleeing under water at the sight of me.
 I took a dive after her, looking for her.
 This installation combines troubadour poetry and mentality, the influence of Ezra Pound (whose citation is underneath) and the sense of beauty an artist must have.

 Donna me prega